gandhi56/gandhi56.github.io/md/cmput382/lec.md

 * most die surface for integer and fp units

 ## Module 2

-### Objectives
->1.
-To learn the main venues and developer resources for GPU computing
->2.
-Introction to CUDA C
->3.
-To lean the basic API functions in CUDA host code
->4.
-To learn about CUDA threads, the main mechanism for exploiting of data parallelism
->5.
-To familiarize with some tools from the CUDA toolkit including compiler flags, debuggers and profilers

 ### Accelerating applications
 * three ways:
   * libraries: easy to use and most performance